 Our clients are the best people to tell you all about us – here are a few logos you may recognise.
 Take a look at our list of clients to read what they have to say about us and read some of our fabulous social media case studies.

-Our charity of the year for 2016 is the First Steps eating disorder charity and we give a discount to all other charities.
+Our charity of the year for 2016 is refugee charity, Upbeat Communities, and we give a discount to all other charities.

 Mark was trained in how to use social media by the BBC while news editor of BBC Radio Derby.
 His career in journalism spans 20 years and includes jobs in television, radio, newspapers, magazines and even running his own press agency.
 While at the BBC, his team won numerous awards and he raised listening figures at every station he managed at.

 Mark runs an international campaign against the evils of quiche, entered a song to represent the UK at the Eurovision Song Contest, and was named one of the Derby Telegraph Inspirational 250 in both 2015 and 2016.

 Director Kerry is the analytical brains behind Status Social.
 Her attention to detail is frightening and her ability to spot a grammatical error astounding.
 This follows a career as a debt counselling centre manager, office manager and accounts supremo.